Erin-Gr/BASE/README.md

 # BASE
-A solution for attribute-aware multi-behavior sequential recommendation.
+A solution for attribute-aware multi-behavior sequential recommendation (A-MBSR).

 # Environment